TimCares/MasterThesis/docs/thesis/background/transformer.typ

   width: 75%,
   "../figures/multimodal_model.png"),
   caption: [An abstract illustration of a vision-language model.
-Image and text are first passed through unimodal Transformer encoders, the cls tokens are extracted and passed seperately into the MLP that maps the modality-specific representations into a common representation space.
+Image and text are first passed through unimodal Transformer encoders, the cls tokens are extracted and passed separately into the MLP that maps the modality-specific representations into a common representation space.
   A contrastive loss ensures the alignment and repulsion of similar and dissimilar concepts, respectively.
 We indicate this through purple arrows.],